Floorp-Projects/Floorp/xpcom/docs/logging.rst

 |                      |         | | stack for each log statement.                                                           |
 +----------------------+---------+-------------------------------------------------------------------------------------------+

-This syntax is used for most methods of enabling logging, with the exception of settings preferences directly, see :ref:`this section <Enabling logging using preferences>` for directions.
+This syntax is used for most methods of enabling logging.

 Enabling Logging